 Some types of smoothies are highly nutritious.
 Homemade smoothies that contain fresh juice, non-starchy vegetables, and no added sugar make a great snack or even meal replacement, but those found in stores are usually high in sugar and empty calories.
 Try to avoid them.

 Myth #7: Non-Nutritive Sweeteners Are Healthy

 There’s been a lot of consumer interest in recent years in sugar-free foods, which has led to an increase in the use of non-nutritive sweeteners.
 While tons of sugar isn’t healthy, these sweeteners aren’t necessarily a better alternative.
-They can increase consumers’ risks of developing type-2 diabetes and some may contribute to other potentially serious health problems.
+This makes you more susceptible to things like diabetes and heart issues.
+Non-nutritive Sweeteners can increase consumers’ risks of developing type-2 diabetes and some may contribute to other potentially serious health problems.
 It’s better to use all sweeteners in moderation than to assume non-nutritive sugar alternatives are inherently healthier.

 The Bottom Line: Learn The True Facts About Healthy Nutrition

 Eating healthy can be hard, especially with so much misinformation out there.
 Consumers who want to improve their diets should only trust reputable sources when it comes to nutrition and diet advice.
 When in doubt, look for a second opinion backed by scientific research, not arbitrary consumer opinions.